Gil Kerlikowske

 Kerlikowske graduated from the University of South Florida in Tampa and the Executive Institute at the Federal Bureau of Investigation Academy.
 He has served as Chief of Police in four cities and worked in the United States Justice Department.
 His longest term as a Chief of Police was between July 2001 and March 2009 in Seattle, Washington.
 He faced scrutiny in Seattle for the department's tactics during civil unrest.
 In 2017, he was an IOP Fellow at Harvard Kennedy School of Government.
 He is currently a distinguished visiting fellow and professor of the Practice in Criminology and Criminal Justice at Northeastern University.

 Early life and education

-Kerlikowske was raised in Florida by his mother and stepfather.
+Kerlikowske was raised in southern Florida by his mother and stepfather.

 Kerlikowske graduated from Fort Myers High School in 1968.
 He holds a B.A. and M.A. in criminal justice from the University of South Florida in Tampa.
 The school also gave him an honorary doctorate.
 He is a graduate of the National Executive Institute at the Federal Bureau of Investigation's Academy in Quantico, Virginia.